 Choosing a mental health therapist who is right for you is an important first step in getting counseling.
-In order to do this, you need some basic information on mental health services, and ways of choosing a good therapist for you.
+In order to do this, you need some basic information on mental health services, and ways of choosing a therapist who will be a good match for you.

 Note: This topic was prepared to help you find reliable health resources on the web.
 This site is not responsible for the information on other sites.
 The information here — and on all websites — is not meant to take the place of care by a health professional.